opentensor/developer-docs/docs/subtensor-nodes/using-docker.md

 ## Step 4: Go into subtensor directory

-Then `cd` into the subtensor directory:
+Navigate into the Subtensor directory:

 ```bash
 cd subtensor